Nandini-Shende-241/AI-Powered-Smart-Waste-Management-System/README.md

 - Contributed to backend development and AI integration.
 - Worked on database functionality and complaint management features.
 - Contributed to cleanup-team workflow implementation.
-- Participated in project testing and integration.
+- Participated in project testing, debugging, and system integration.

 Future Scope